EasyAbp/Abp.SettingUi/docs/README.md

 1. Use `WithProperty` method

-    The `WithProperty` method is a mehtod prvoided by ABP `SettingDefinition` class, we can directly use it in setting defining:
+    The `WithProperty` method is a method provided by ABP `SettingDefinition` class, we can directly use it in setting defining:

     * `MyAbpApp.Domain` project - `Settings/MyAbpAppSettingDefinitionProvider` class